 Tender pieces of chicken glazed in a thick, sweet, sour, and tangy sauce.
 Perfectly moist and juicy, Honey Lemon Ginger Glazed Chicken is a dish that’s sure to get everyone to the dinner table.
-Asian-inspired dishes like this are not complicated and so much better than take out!
+Asian-inspired dishes like this are not complicated and are so much better than takeout!

 I’ve been preparing a lot of chicken dishes lately, like this Honey Lemon Ginger Glazed Chicken, for example.
 It’s because it’s an easy dinner for me to prepare after work.
-Since John.e and McKenna are vegetarians, I often prepare dinners for the both of them and forget about my own dinner preferences.
+Since John.e and McKenna are vegetarians, I often prepare dinners for both of them and forget about my own dinner preferences.
 Since chicken is so easy to prepare, it has become almost a weeknight regular feature.

-For them, it’s usually some variety of brown rice, steamed broccoli, an easy pasta, or a vegetarian casserole.
+For them, it’s usually some variety of brown rice, steamed broccoli, easy pasta, or a vegetarian casserole.
 Oftentimes, I’ll make sandwiches or grilled cheese.
 Very seldom do I make salads, because to be perfectly honest, I have no desire to wash and cut seven or eight different vegetables after a long day at work.

-I try to stay away from the rice and the pasta, so usually, I end up with chicken or tuna.
+I try to stay away from rice and pasta, so usually, I end up with chicken or tuna.
 Even though I love a good tuna salad, I’d much prefer a sauce-covered chicken much like this Honey Lemon Ginger Glazed Chicken.